“From a dream comes a vision” J. Assinawai

-Ministry of Community and Social Services (MCSS) – primary funder of DH services throughout the province – approximately 1 Billion dollars annually (2002 figures).
+Ministry of Children, Community and Social Services (MCCSS) – primary funder of DH services throughout the province – approximately 1 Billion dollars annually (2002 figures).

 Person Centred Plan (PCP) – is a process which puts the individual and their family in control of organizing supports and services.
 It allows them, the opportunity to clearly state what they are expecting from supports they receive; to identify and over- come gaps and needs in the individual’s life and; to promote and ensure inclusion in community life.
 The facilitation of person centred planning will assist people to discover, actively plan for, and work towards a desirable future.
 Each person’s plan is unique and is deeply rooted in personal values, gifts and capacity.

-Program Supervisor – an MCSS employee responsible for service system coordination and delivery, normally through transfer payment agencies.
+Program Supervisor – an MCCSS employee responsible for service system coordination and delivery, normally through transfer payment agencies.